EBW4/Friends-of-the-Multiverse/README.md

 # Friends-of-the-Multiverse
-A friendly conversation-style came with interesting questions
+A friendly conversation-style game with interesting questions